direct-dev-project/direct-dev-client/wire/README.md

 # @direct.dev/wire

-Hyper-optimized encoding and decoding utilities for the Direct.dev ecosystem, optimized for minimal payload sizes and maximum performance for high-throughput Web3 JSON-RPC calls in our multi-tiered infrastructure.
+Hyper-optimized encoding and decoding utilities for the Direct.dev ecosystem, written for minimal payload sizes and maximum performance for high-throughput Web3 JSON-RPC calls in our multi-tiered infrastructure.

 ## ‼️ Internal Use Only